RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - Laments that the crime charged was murder (little leeway and one result), rather than lesser crime (flesh)
       - Withdrew
     - Keen, J
-      - Personally believes they should be pardoned but belives it’s not his place to address Chief Executive, but will follow the law as his job
+      - Personally believes they should be pardoned but belives it's not his place to address Chief Executive, but will follow the law as his job
       - He is not an advocate, law is law, but knows foster loves hall
       - It sucks, but changing the law now would make things worse
       - Affirmed
     - Handy, J
       - Was it a unilateral or bilateral bargain in the cave
       - Did he revoke his offer prior to action taken
-      - 90% of public and 90% of judges want to pardon or token punish, so that’s what it should be
+      - 90% of public and 90% of judges want to pardon or token punish, so that's what it should be
         - With reason as public is crazy
       - Chief Justice proposes that court sentences them to be hanged but another branch pardons them to preserve the integrity of law
       - Not worth courts time and energy, just use common sense